 As I said, shutting people up takes some courage, and it took my team a while to get comfortable squeaking the chicken to get the speaker’s attention.
 But the result was amazing.
 You could feel the tension disappear instantly.
 And then we’d get back on task.

-Successful meetings are everyone’s job
+Making meetings better is everyone’s job

 Our longer meetings like journey mapping and strategy sessions are usually facilitated by whoever called the meeting.
 But not all meetings have a dedicated (or implied) facilitator, and even when there is one, it’s everyone’s job to stay on task.
 That means everyone is empowered to call each other out and get the meeting back on track.